rgamba/evtwebsocket/README.md

 # Event Websocket

-evtwebsocket provides an extremely easy way of dealing with websocket connections as a client in an event oriented manner:
+evtwebsocket provides an extremely easy way of dealing with websocket connections as a client in an event oriented manner.
+## Features
+- Event based
+- Reconnect in case of error
+- Request / Response match with callbacks

 ```go
 conn = evtwebsocket.Conn{